ablab/spades/docs/standalone.md

 To provide input data to SPAdes k-mer counting tool `spades-kmercounter ` you may just specify files in [SPAdes-supported formats](running.md#spades-input) without any flags (after all options) or provide dataset description file in [YAML format](running.md#specifying-multiple-libraries-with-yaml-data-set-file).

 Output: `<output_dir>/final_kmers` - unordered set of kmers in binary format.
-Kmers from both forward a nd reverse-complementary reads are taken into account.
+Kmers from both forward and reverse-complementary reads are taken into account.

 Output format: All kmers are written sequentially without any separators.
-Each kmer takes the same nu mber of bits.
-One kmer of length K takes 2*K bits.
+Each k-mer takes the same number of bits.
+One k-mer of length K takes 2*K bits.
 Kmers are aligned by 64 bits.
-For example, one kme r with length=21 takes 8 bytes, with length=33 takes 16 bytes, and with length=55 takes 16 bytes.
-Eac h nucleotide is coded with 2 bits: 00 - A, 01 - C, 10 - G, 11 - T.
+For example, one kmer with length=21 takes 8 bytes, with length=33 takes 16 bytes, and with length=55 takes 16 bytes.
+Each nucleotide is coded with 2 bits: 00 - A, 01 - C, 10 - G, 11 - T.

 Example:

-        For kmer: AGCTCT
+        For k-mer: AGCTCT
         Memory: 6 bits * 2 = 12, 64 bits (8 bytes)
         Let’s describe bytes:
         data[0] = AGCT -> 11 01 10 00 -> 0xd8